pjcj/Devel--Cover/docs/CONTRIBUTING.md

 perl releases.
 For this reason some Devel::Cover tests have difference golden results depending on the perl version.

-A set of perl versions can be created by running the `dc all_versions --build` command.
+A set of perl versions can be created by running the `dc all-versions --build` command.
 Once this is done golden results for all versions can be created by running `make all_gold TEST=circular_ref`.